lilliputten/lilliputten.github.io-v2/public/site/Projects/Web/18xx-vektor-element.md

 ## Links

-- See documentation on web part of the system: [lilliputten/vector-docs](https://github.com/lilliputten/vector-docs)
+- See the documentation written when the job was given to the employer: [lilliputten/vector-docs](https://github.com/lilliputten/vector-docs)
-- See some code examples (for hired employees): [lilliputten/vektor-element-sample-exposures](https://github.com/lilliputten/vektor-element-sample-exposures):
+- See some code examples (for employees hiring): [lilliputten/vektor-element-sample-exposures](https://github.com/lilliputten/vektor-element-sample-exposures):